 Growing older proffers up so many blessings: between an evolved assuredness in yourself, deep honest-to-goodness wisdom, and the sexiness that only comes from having lived, there’s so much to look forward to.
 Despite all of the juicy soul-work that’s in store, our skin, and specifically its elasticity, doesn’t get the same memo.
-It’s not a newsflash that the aging process leaves our skin dry, dull, lifeless– the polar opposite of what our inner enlightenment reflects!
+It’s not a newsflash that the ageing process leaves our skin dry, dull, lifeless– the polar opposite of what our inner enlightenment reflects!
 The answer to glowing, vibrant, might-have-just-romped-in-the-sheets ~skin~ comes from the world of Earth and plant medicine and is called phytoceramides.

 Phytoceramides // (fie-toe-ser-ah-mydes)